-Welcome to the second part of the course named Learn SelfCAD.
-In this part, I'm going to show you all the SelfCAD interface elements.
+Welcome to the second lesson of the course named Learn SelfCAD.
+In this tutorial, I'm going to show you all the SelfCAD interface elements.
 Knowing them, you can conveniently use the editor and create your own great models.

 The interface in SelfCAD is composed of 6 elements: